Lung cancer: Other diseases

 Several other diseases that cause inflammation of the lung increase one's risk of lung cancer.
 This association is strongest for chronic obstructive pulmonary disorder – the risk is highest in those with the most inflammation, and reduced in those whose inflammation is treated with inhaled corticosteroids.
-Other inflammatory lung and immune system diseases such as alpha-1 antitrypsin deficiency, interstitial fibrosis, scleroderma, Chlamydia pneumoniae infection, tuberculosis, and HIV infection are also associated with increased risk of developing lung cancer.
-Epstein-Barr virus is associated with the development of the rare lung cancer lymphoepithelioma-like carcinoma in people from Asia, but not in people from Western nations.
-A role for several other infectious agents in lung cancer development has been studied but remain inconclusive, namely human papillomaviruses, BK virus, JC virus, human cytomegalovirus, SV40, measles virus, and Torque teno virus.
+Other inflammatory lung and immune system diseases such as alpha-1 antitrypsin deficiency, interstitial fibrosis, scleroderma, Chlamydia pneumoniae infection, tuberculosis, and HIV infection are associated with increased risk of developing lung cancer.
+Epstein–Barr virus is associated with the development of the rare lung cancer lymphoepithelioma-like carcinoma in people from Asia, but not in people from Western nations.
+A role for several other infectious agents – namely human papillomaviruses, BK virus, JC virus, human cytomegalovirus, SV40, measles virus, and Torque teno virus – in lung cancer development has been studied but remains inconclusive as of 2020.

 Genetics

-About 8% of lung cancer cases are caused by inherited (genetic) factors.
-In relatives of people who are diagnosed with lung cancer, the risk is doubled, likely due to a combination of genes.
+Particular gene combinations may make some people more susceptible to lung cancer.
+Close family members of those with lung cancer have around twice the risk of developing lung cancer as an average person, even after controlling for occupational exposure and smoking habits.
 Genome-wide association studies have identified many gene variants associated with lung cancer risk, each of which contributes a small risk increase.
 Many of these genes participate in pathways known to be involved in carcinogenesis, namely DNA repair, inflammation, the cell division cycle, cellular stress responses, and chromatin remodeling.
+Some rare genetic disorders that increase the risk of various cancers also increase the risk of lung cancer, namely retinoblastoma and Li–Fraumeni syndrome.

 Pathogenesis

 As with all cancers, lung cancer is triggered by mutations that allow tumor cells to endlessly multiply, stimulate blood vessel growth, avoid apoptosis (programmed cell death), generate pro-growth signalling molecules, ignore anti-growth signalling molecules, and eventually spread into surrounding tissue or metastasize throughout the body.
 Different tumors can acquire these abilities through different mutations, though generally cancer-contributing mutations activate oncogenes and inactivate tumor suppressors.
 Some mutations – called "driver mutations" – are particularly common in adenocarcinomas, and contribute disproportionately to tumor development.
 These typically occur in the receptor tyrosine kinases EGFR, BRAF, MET, KRAS, and PIK3CA.
 Similarly, some adenocarcinomas are driven by chromosomal rearrangements that result in overexpression of tyrosine kinases ALK, ROS1, NTRK, and RET.
 A given tumor will typically have just one driver mutation.
 In contrast, SCLCs rarely have these driver mutations, and instead often have mutations that have inactivated the tumor suppressors p53 and RB.
-Some LCNECs also present inactivations of p53 and RB (~40%), while others rather present an inactivation of TP53 and STK11 or KEAP1 (~40%).
-Lung cancer in never smokers might have a different carcinogenic process than in smokers, with either UBA1 mutations or KRAS mutations and a low mutational burden, or EGFR amplifications or mutations, or whole-genome doubling.
 A cluster of tumor suppressor genes on the short arm of chromosome 3 are often lost early in the development of all lung cancers.

-Metastasis of lung cancer requires transition from epithelial to mesenchymal cell type.
-This may occur through the activation of signaling pathways such as Akt/GSK3Beta, MEK-ERK, Fas, and Par6.